 - and much much more

 Michael Bann is the creator and publisher of Retro Lovely Magazine.
 He is also the principal photographer of Bann Photography – Devilbliss Studios.
 Michael’s credits reach beyond Retro Lovely however, having had his work featured on covers of international newsstand publications such as Street Chopper and The Horse as well as in others like Playboy, Spin, ‘Ol Skool Rodz and Alternative Press to name a few.
 His event coverage has found him shooting people such as Vice President Joe Biden, Former Secretary of State Madeleine Albright, Senator Nancy Pelosi, Motion Picture legend Julie Andrews, Patti LaBelle, Paris Hilton and others.
-He also provides freelance photographic support for one of the largest retailers in the world.
+Early in his career, surreal (pre-computer edited) photo-manipulations of his were used on dozens of CD album covers by the Cleopatra Records Label of California and photos of performers having been published in numerous music industry newsstand publications.
+He also provides freelance photography for one of the most largest high end retailers in the world.
 To say he knows a thing or two about imaging and publishing is an understatement.

 Watch this video where Michael takes part in a group chat with New York City photographer Kent Miller and Adorama video content creator Daniel Norton Photographer talking on a wide array of topics.